. Art of Consensus Guide

 organize logistics for face-to-face meetings, events, etc.

-- Assist the Communication Team and Chair in soliciting
+- Assist the Communications Team and Chair in soliciting

 testimonials for press releases.

-- [Active Role] Work with Communication Team to draft
+- [Active Role] Work with Communications Team to draft

 press releases and/or review for accuracy.